Nano-Lab

 Aligned Carbon Nanotube Arrays

-Aligned carbon nanotube arrays are synthesized in a chemical vapor deposition (CVD) system.
-NanoLab has two types of CVD systems for aligned growth; Plasma Enhanced CVD, and thermal-CVD.
-These differ significantly in their properties.
+The arrays are synthesized in a chemical vapor deposition (CVD) system, using one of two types of CVD processes we have in house; Plasma Enhanced CVD, or Thermal-CVD.

 Features PECVD Thermal CVD

-Diameter, nm 30-150 5-10
+Diameter, nm 30-150 1-2 (SWNT) 5-30 (MWNT)

-Length, microns 1-20 50-300
+Length, microns 1-20 5-500

-Rigidity Freestanding (bed of nails) mutually supported
+Rigidity Freestanding (bed of nails) Mutually Supported

-Site Density CNT/cm2 10^5 to 10^9 >10^9
+Site Density CNT/cm2 105 to 109 1010 to 1011

-Substrates Si, SiO2, W, Mo, SS, C Si, SiO2
+Substrates Si, SiO2, W, Mo, SS, C Si, SiO2, SS, Ti, mica

 Adhesion Layer Ti or Cr, 100nm Al2O3